facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 <script src="https://unpkg.com/mermaid@8.4.8/dist/mermaid.min.js"></script>
 ```

+!!! warning "Support"
+    Please reference [Mermaid's][mermaid] documents for more information in configuring features.
+PyMdown Extensions
+    does not offer direct support for issues you may have in using [Mermaid][mermaid], feel free to use their issue
+    tracker to report problems with their library.

 ??? tip "How We Do It in This Document"

     Mermaid has it's own ability to auto load content, but we turn it off in this document.
 This is because we implement